 vessel is about how we gain and maintain stability in the unstable world of contested narratives, alternative facts and irreversible consequences.

-Vessel takes the medieval practice of Anchoritism, which saw women choosing a life of confinement within a locked cell housed within a church, to ask the across-centuries question of where can spaciousness be found?
+Vessel takes the medieval practice of Anchoritism, which saw women choosing a life of confinement within a locked cell housed within a church, to ask the across-centuries question of how do we hold history and how does history hold us?

 Download print quality images as per those displayed in the gallery above.